tichakornw/academic-kickstart/content/publication/carr-2023-quantifying/index.md

   efficiently provide quantifiable performance metrics for them using probabilistic model checking.
 We showcase our approach using two realistic autonomous vehicle case-studies and implement it in an autonomous vehicle simulator.
-publication: '*2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*'
+publication: '*2023 7th IEEE Conference on Control Technology and Applications*'

 url_video: https://youtu.be/yrHslmGohek
 ---